+Aggregation Group 1

+Partner MAC Address 00-40-F6-EC-2E-2F

+Local Ports Aggregated 1,2

+Seconds since last change 803

 Aggregation Group 2

-Partner MAC Address 00-40-F6-EC-2E-2F

-Local Ports Aggregated 4,5

-Seconds since last change 10863

-Aggregation Group 3

 Partner MAC Address 00-40-F6-EC-2D-87

-Local Ports Aggregated 2,3
+Local Ports Aggregated 3,4

-Seconds since last change 10911
+Seconds since last change 1042

-L Legend Down Port link down 0 Blocked Port Blocked by RSTP.
+Le egend Down Port link down 0 Blocked Port Blocked by RSTP.
 Number is Partner port number if other switch has LACP enabled 0 Learning Port Learning by RSTP Forwarding Port link up and forwarding frames 0 Forwarding Port link up and forwarding by RSTP.
 Number is Partner port number if other switch has LACP enabled

 Status Description

 Port The port number

 Normal Display the ports not LACP enabled.

 Group # The LACP group

-Status The LACP port status presented with color and a number

-<down> - the port is link down</down>

-<blocked #="" &=""> - the port is blocked by RSTP and the # is the port number of LACP</blocked>
+Status The LACP port status presented with color and a number <down> - the port is link down <blocked #="" &=""> - the port is blocked by RSTP and the # is the port number of LACP link partner <learning> - the port is learning by RSTP <forwarding> - the port is link up and forwarding frames <forwarding #="" &=""> - the port is link up and forwarding frames and the # is the port number of LACP link partner</forwarding></forwarding></learning></blocked></down>

-link partner

-<learning> - the port is learning by RSTP</learning>

-<forwarding> - the port is link up and forwarding frames</forwarding>

-<forwarding #="" &=""> - the port is link up and forwarding frames and the # is the port</forwarding>

-number of LACP link partner

 Partner MAC address The MAC address of the link partner at the other end of the LACP aggregate

 Local Port Aggregated The ports at local end which are aggregated in same LACP group

-[Refresh] Click to refresh the status
+[Refresh] Click to refresh the status.